Yūjirō Motora: Academic career

 Coming back to Japan after his doctoral studies, Motora became principal of the Tokyo Eiwa School.
 Shortly thereafter, he also took a part-time faculty position at Tokyo Imperial University.
 In 1889, Motora presented a lecture on evolutionary theory at the Tokyo Eiwa School, but the lecture ran afoul of their religious tradition established by Methodist missionaries.
 Motora resigned from the school, devoting his attention to lecturing full-time at Tokyo Imperial University.
 By 1890, Motora authored Psychology, the first Japanese scientific textbook in his field.
 The same year, Motora was promoted to the rank of professor at Tokyo Imperial University, though there was not a full psychology department at the time.
 He was named the chair of psychology, ethics and logic three years later.

 In 1895, Motora kept a journal of a week-long period practicing Zen meditation at Engaku-ji, a Buddhist temple in Tokyo.
 Zen meditation involves the use of a kōan, a prompt that can be used to assess a student's progress in Zen.
 Motora's kōan was "What is the sound of clapping with only one hand?"
 Motora required 16 attempts and a hint from the Zen master before he was able to provide an answer that satisfied the Zen master.
 He later wrote that Zen should be understood through personal interpretation rather than through a Zen master, and this became an influential thought in early Japanese psychology.

 In 1903, with the assistance of one of his former students, Matatarō Matsumoto, Motora set up Japan's first formal laboratory in experimental psychology at the university.
 They had a spare room in Motora's office building that could have been used for research, but the acoustics of the room created too much noise for psychological experiments, and soon Motora and Matsumoto converted a 12-room house from the school's pathology department into a psychology lab.

-While working with school-aged children who were thought to be mentally retarded, Motora found that students who had difficulties with academic achievement were much more likely to be suffering from attention span problems than mental retardation.
+While working with school-aged children who were thought to be intellectually disabled, Motora found that students who had difficulties with academic achievement were much more likely to be suffering from attention span problems than intellectual disability.
 Motora invented a device that would help children sustain their concentration.
 He authored the first descriptions in the Japanese literature of a condition consistent with attention deficit hyperactivity disorder.

 Motora was named a member of the Imperial Academy of Sciences and was awarded the Order of the Rising Sun, Second Class.
 He was selected to give a presentation at the 1905 International Congress of Psychology, where he read a paper on the concept of the self based on his experience with meditation.